cloudcreativity/ember-quill/README.md

 - `update`

-> If you use the `disable` or `enable` methods, the `@enabled` argument on the `<QuillEditor>` will get out-of-sync.
+> If you use the `disable` or `enable` methods, the `@enabled` argument on the `<QuillEditor>` component will get out-of-sync.
 We recommend using the `@enabled` argument rather than the methods via the service.

-As Quill editor instances are deregistered from the service when the `<QuillEditor>` component is being destroyed, the return value will be `null` if the named editor does not exist on the Quill service.
+As Quill editor instances are deregistered from the service when the `<QuillEditor>` component is being destroyed, any methods that return values will return `null` if the named editor does not exist on the Quill service.

 If you need to call multiple methods on a Quill instance, you can use the service's `instance` method to retrieve the named editor.
 This will return